rayatus/abapgit-commitlint/README.md

 This repo allows abapGit to check if commit message complies with the commit rules defined per each repo.

 ## Installation
-Use [abapgit](https://github.com/abapGit/abapGit) for installing this repo.
+Use [abapgit](https://github.com/abapGit/abapGit) for installing this repo and then implement described userExits.

-⚠️ Be aware that this repo already contains an implementation of ZCL_ABAPGIT_USER_EXIT class, so if you plan to install it while having any other Exit active do not pull that class but just implement the code described in this document.

 ## Considerations
 This repo uses following [abapgit UserExits](https://docs.abapgit.org/ref-exits.html):